 Cell phones that support the GSM Wireless system (Global System for Mobile Communications) work in most places around the world these days.
 Most cell phone providers do provide GSM-capable phones, although you may have to call your service provider to have the technology “turned on” or “unlocked”.
-You can also rent GSM-capable phones.

 You might consider buying a local pre-paid SIM card to switch out – remember you will have a local number then.
 For more information about using European SIM cards in your smartphones check out Rick Steves’ blog post.